ArianeMora/scircm/README.md

 ## Run
 See the examples folder for a proper tutorial with data included that you can run!

+*If you have any troubles running the tutorial on a windows machine, please let us know and we can help to sort out any issues.

 #### Quick version
 ```
 from scircm import SciRCM